mwpastore/sinja/README.md

 ```

 You may invoke an action helper keyword without a block to modify the options
-(i.e. roles) of a previously-registered action helper:
+(i.e. roles) of a previously-registered action helper while preseving the
+existing behavior:

 ```ruby
 resource :bars do